therward/ThemeParkQueueDisplay/README.md

 # Video Demo

+# Upcoming Features

++ Stop displaying ride queue times when the park is shut and instead display "{park name} is now closed"
++ Give the option to display the weather on the display onces its cycled through the queue times (This will be optional)
++ Show the park opening hours to the left of the clock

 # Report a bug

 If there is an bug you have spotted, please create a GitHub issue and i will try to include a fix on the next version.
 Please note i am unable to